Description

 Audit

-The VM is marked as INCOMPLIANT if both of the following conditions are met:
+The VM is marked as INCOMPLIANT when all of these baseline conditions are true:

 The VM is flagged as INAPPLICABLE if it is not currently running or has been operational for fewer than 14 consecutive days.